+

 Dexie v3.2 and later comes with reactivity built-in.

 In version 3.2 we've introduced live queries - queries that observe the result and make your component mirror the data in real time.
-If a change is made (by the app itself or from an external tab or worker), a binary range tree algorithm will efficiently detect whether those changes would affect your queries and if so, re-execute your callback and re-render component.
-Here's a simple ToDo app example that demonstrates it.
+If a change is made (by the app itself or from an external tab or worker), a binary range tree algorithm will efficiently detect whether those changes would affect your queries and if so, re-execute your callback and re-render component. .

 useLiveQuery() can be explained like this: It observes the result of a promise-returning function that queries Dexie (In contrast to just execute it imperatively).
 It is highly composable as you can call other functions that queries dexie and compute a result based on their outcome.
 Maybe you already have some functions you wrote long time ago.
 Calling them from within the scope of the callback passed to useLiveQuery() will turn your imperative async functions into an observable query.